 On February 19, 2019, Governor Murphy signed legislation to expansively amend New Jersey's Family Leave Insurance, Temporary Disability Insurance and Family Leave Act programs.
-This summary outlines high-level changes to the Family Leave Insurance program.
+The below FAQs reflect these changes as well as 2020 annual updates.

-The (FLI) program is a paid family leave program that provides up to six weeks of wage reimbursement to:
+The (FLI) program is a paid family leave program that provides up to twelve weeks of wage reimbursement to:

 - Bond with a new child within 12 months of birth or placement via adoption or foster care